 The University provides services to students with disabilities.
 Assistance is provided, but much of the responsibility for follow through is up to the student.
 Students who anticipate needing a great deal of structure and support should seriously consider a college with a comprehensive program.

 Reasonable academic accommodations are determined on a case-by-case basis and are based on the nature of the disability and the academic environment.
-Some of the more common accommodations are extended time for tests, recording lectures, notetakers, scribe for testing, preferential classroom seating, and use of recorded books.
+Some of the more common accommodations are extended time for tests, recording lectures, notetakers, and use of books in a alternate format.
 Reasonable accommodations in a postsecondary environment may differ from those available to the student in secondary school.
 Depending on the nature of the disability and the accommodations requested, the amount of advance notice provided may impact the University's ability to provide accommodations.

-Foreign language is a requirement for Arts & Sciences majors only, and the University does not provide waivers or substitutions for this requirement.
+Foreign language is a requirement for Arts & Sciences majors, and the University does not provide waivers or substitutions for this requirement.
 A student who experiences severe problems in foreign language learning may petition the Assistant Dean for the Office of Undergraduate Students in Arts & Sciences for possible modification of the requirement.
 Students will often find their greatest chance of success in a language is when taken in isolation, such as in the summer term.
 If a student has not been taking a foreign language in high school, it may be appropriate to postpone fulfilling the requirement during the freshmen year.

 There are several tutoring resources available to all Villanova students; some are free of charge.
 Learning Support Services can assist in locating supports on campus.